 United Arab Emirates

 The UAE’s population is estimated by State authorities to be just over 9 million, of which between 85% and 90% are expatriates.
 UAE citizens are all considered Muslim, about 85% Sunni and 15% Shi’a.
-More than half of expatriates are from South Asia.
-There are estimated to be between 0.5 and 1 million Christians from a wide range of nationalities, ethnicities and Christian traditions.
+Among expatriates, more than half of whom are from South Asia, there are estimated to be between 0.5 and 1 million Christians, representing a wide range of nationalities, ethnicities and Christian traditions.
 The expatriate Christian communities are served by a wide range of churches including the Roman and Greek Catholic churches, Greek and Russian Orthodox churches, Coptic, Armenian Apostolic, Syrian and Mar Thoma Indian Orthodox churches, Anglican and Church of South India churches, Evangelical, Brethren and Pentecostal churches.